-All students study Mathematics in Key Stage 3 and Key Stage 4 and are taught in 7 sets across each year group except in Year 8, where students are set in half year groups.
-Sets are reviewed when current grades are released to parents to ensure students are in the appropriate teaching group to both support and challenge them.
+All students study Mathematics in Key Stage 3 and Key Stage 4 and are taught in half-year groups.
+Sets are continuously to ensure students are in the appropriate teaching group to both support and challenge them.
 Students begin the GCSE course at the start of Year 9.
-We have just introduced the Level 2 Certificate in Further Mathematics as an optional additional qualification for our high ability Year 10 students and A Level is offered in Key Stage 5.
+Students are encouraged to study A-Level Mathematics at Key Stage 5.

-In Key Stage 3 and Key Stage 4 students are taught Mathematics for 8 hours per fortnight.
-Students opting to do the Level 2 Certificate in Further Mathematics are taught for 1 hour per week in a twilight session.
-A Level students are taught for 9 hours per fortnight.
+In Key Stage 3 and Key Stage 4, students are taught Mathematics for 8 hours per fortnight.
+A-Level students are taught for 9 hours per fortnight.

 Year 11 students are entered for the Higher or Foundation Tier of the Edexcel GCSE in Mathematics.
-Year 10 Students will be entered for the AQA Level 2 Certificate in Further Mathematics.
-A Level students are entered for Edexcel A Level Mathematics, studying pure mathematics and statistics in Year 12 and pure mathematics and mechanics in Year 13.
+A-Level students are entered for Edexcel A Level Mathematics, studying Pure Mathematics, Mechanics and Statistics in Year 12 and Year 13.

 Homework is set for Key Stage 3 and Key Stage 4 students once per week and should take from 30 to 60 minutes for Key Stage Three students and from 45 to 90 minutes for Key Stage 4 students.
-All homework is available on Show My homework, which students can access at home or in the Learning Resources Centre at break time, lunchtime and afterschool during Homework Club.
+All homework is available on Show My Homework, which students can access at home.

 Accommodation and Resources

 The Mathematics Department moved into state-of-the-art accommodation in November 2016 and has a suite of 8 classrooms, a lift, a large departmental office, water fountains and student bathrooms on both floors.
-In the summer of 2017 the school purchased new mathematics textbooks with online access for both Key Stage 3 and Key Stage 4 students.
-In addition to this, the department has a class set of tablets further to support the use of ICT in lessons.
+In the summer of 2017, the school purchased new mathematics textbooks with online access for both Key Stage 3 and Key Stage 4 students.
+The department has a class set of tablets to support the use of ICT in Mathematics lessons